stefanistrate/dotfiles/README.md

 ## Snapshots

-Currently, the following system info is periodically saved in this repo, to facilitate future system recoveries:
+Currently, the following system info is periodically saved into this repo, to facilitate future system recoveries:

 * The list of installed applications (macOS).
 * The list of installed fonts (macOS).